KaleMonkey/epicbot/README.md

 	epicbot-0.0.4-SNAPSHOT
 		Overall:
-			-The bot no longer creates "Start.bat" and newer versions will be made into .exe's.
+			-The bot no longer creates "Start.bat" as newer versions will be made into .exe's.
 			-Now uses a cached thread pool for better performance.
-			-All references to "Epic Gamer Bot" have been changed to "Epic.
+			-All references to "Epic Gamer Bot" have been changed to "Epic".
 			-The bot no longer sends shitposts when mentioned.
 			-Commands now give specific error messages.
 			-Fixed the "Could not find "Tags.ser"" error on startup.